winfrees/vtea-site/sketches.md

     <td><img class="fit-picture"
      src="/vignettes/7Click/7Click.png"
      alt="Screenshot of VTEA in action."></td>
     <td>The quickest path to interactive gating with one of the available image volumes.
-This sketch walks    through just 7 clicks to load, segment and visualize cell scatter plots that can be gated and visualized.</td>
+This sketch walks through just 6 clicks to load, segment and generate scatter-plots of cell features that can be gated and visualized in the original image volumes.</td>
     <td>
      <table border="0">
        <tr><td><span style="font-weight:bold">Level</span></td><td>Introductory</td> </tr>